-David Duffy, aged 34 from Convoy in County Donegal, pleaded guilty in April 2021 to knowledge of a criminal organisation and participation in activities connected with the murder conspiracy against James Gately between December 2016 and April 2017.
-The case was heard at the Special Criminal Court on 21 June 2021.
-Detective Garda Tony Kennedy provided evidence that the Kinahan cartel believed Gately was involved in the fatal shooting of David Byrne at the Regency Hotel in Dublin in February 2016.
-This mistaken belief, the court heard, motivated the conspiracy to kill Gately.
-Duffy supported the plot through logistical assistance, including arranging vehicle movements and purchasing tracking devices under instruction from others involved in the scheme.
-The court learned that an Estonian national, Imre Arakas, was brought to Ireland to carry out the murder but was arrested before the attack could proceed.
-A subsequent attempt by another assailant left Gately seriously wounded but alive.
-Duffy's role in these events was to facilitate the movement of vehicles and acquire surveillance equipment for those directing the operation.
-Duffy's defence counsel drew the court's attention to his early guilty plea, highlighting underlying substance abuse difficulties and rehabilitation work undertaken whilst in custody.
-These mitigating factors were put forward for the three-judge panel's consideration ahead of sentencing.
-The Special Criminal Court adjourned sentencing until 30 July 2021 to allow time for further reports and consideration of the case.
-The case underscores the violence connected to organised crime feuds in Ireland and the collateral involvement of individuals drawn into criminal conspiracies through logistical support roles.
+The Special Criminal Court heard evidence on 21 June 2021 regarding David Duffy, aged 34, from Convoy, County Donegal, who pleaded guilty in April to knowledge of a criminal organisation and participation in activities connected with the murder of James Gately between December 2016 and April 2017.
+Detective Garda Tony Kennedy told the three-judge court that the Kinahan cartel believed Gately was involved in the Regency Hotel shooting in February 2016, in which gang member David Byrne was killed.
+This belief motivated the conspiracy to murder Gately.
+The garda outlined that Duffy provided logistical support to the plot, including moving vehicles and purchasing tracker devices under instructions from others.
+An Estonian national, Imre Arakas, was brought to Ireland to carry out the murder but was arrested before the attack.
+A subsequent murder attempt by another man left Gately shot five times but alive.
+Duffy's defence counsel highlighted his early guilty plea, underlying substance abuse issues, and rehabilitation efforts whilst in custody.
+Sentencing was adjourned until 30 July 2021.

 Kinahan cartel believed 'Mago' Gately was involved in Regency attack, court hears